 Facebook is presently looking into different fields outside gaming for their VR-based projects.
 These include social, fitness, productivity, and education.
 Zuckerberg also said the group is looking into possible experience-enhancing features for the Oculus Quest Pro, such as eye-tracking and face-tracking sensors.
 These aim to help users feel more immersed in the virtual environment as they attempt to closely mimic physical presence.

 Looking for VR and 3D artists to bring your project to life?
-Outsourcing your virtual reality art development to NarraSoft!
+Outsource your virtual reality art development to NarraSoft.

-We create hyper realistic 3D assets made for virtual reality technology.
-Check out samples of our work on our portfolio to see what we can offer you.
+NarraSoft creates realistic 3D assets made for virtual reality technology and augmented reality applications.
+Check out samples of our work on our digital art portfolio to see what we can offer you.

 We also provide other outsourcing services, including software development using different technologies, animation, and game development.
-Email us at firstname.lastname@example.org or send us a message on our chat box or contact form!
+For a free consultation, email us at email@example.com or send us a message on our chat box or contact form.